The holidays are here. Your house is clean. You have air fresheners. You have just changed your furnace filter. Guests are soon arriving.

 - 2,000ppm – According to many studies this level of CO2 produces a significant increase in drowsiness, tiredness, headaches, lower levels of concentration, and an increased likelihood of spreading respiratory viruses like colds, etc.

 More information: 5 Ways to Improve Indoor Air Quality in Your Home.

 Types of Air Quality Monitors

-Like your thermostat, the CO2 sensor should not be mounted or set near outside doors or windows as this can make the space appear to have more fresh air than it actually does.
+Like your thermostat, the CO2 sensor should not be mounted or set near outside doors or windows as this can make space appear to have more fresh air than it actually does.

 Another key factor when choosing a location for your CO2 monitor is that people breathing on the device will negatively affect the reading.
-You will want to take that into consideration or mount the device in a location where visitors will not congregate.
+You will want to take that into consideration and mount the device in a location where visitors will not congregate.

 Which CO2 Monitor is Right for You?